MAGIC-AI4Med/RaTEScore/README.md

 ## Default Scheme

-For **Medical Entity Recognition module**, we default to use our fine-tuned version of DeBERTa on the RaTE-NER dataset.
+For **Medical Entity Recognition module**, we default to use our [NER model](https://huggingface.co/Angelakeke/RaTE-NER-Deberta) which is fine-tuned version of DeBERTa on the [RaTE-NER](https://huggingface.co/datasets/Angelakeke/RaTE-NER) dataset.
 It is based on whole the IOB scheme.

-For **Synonym Disambiguation Encoding module**, we default to ultilize [BioLORD-2023-C](https://huggingface.co/FremyCompany/BioLORD-2023-C).
+For **Synonym Disambiguation Encoding module**, we default to utilize [BioLORD-2023-C](https://huggingface.co/FremyCompany/BioLORD-2023-C).
 We have discussed this part in our paper.
 You can also change this to other pretrained bert models.

 ## Contact
 If you have any questions, please feel free to contact zwk0629@sjtu.edu.cn.